Cedar Park vs Rouse High: A vs A in Leander ISD (2025 TEA)

 • The north Cedar Park and Leander growth areas work for your commute

 Honestly, this is one of those comparisons where you should just pick the neighborhood you like better and feel good about it.
-Both schools are elite.
-Both districts are the same.
-The 2 point gap is marginal.
+Both schools are A rated.
+Both are in Leander ISD.
+The domain split is real but narrow.
 You are choosing between established Cedar Park and growing Cedar Park, and both are excellent choices.

 Frequently Asked Questions